The Best Keto Coconut Cake: Creamy, Delicious & Homemade

 Creamy & Delicious Homemade Keto Coconut Cake

 My favorite dessert is my grandmother’s homemade coconut cake that I’ve been missing since we started following a keto lifestyle.
 I always make her recipe for Christmas and Easter, but this year I thought I’d tackle creating a keto version without all the carbs and sugar.
-Making a keto cake recipe that is moist is no easy taste due to keto friendly sweeteners having such a different texture than regular white fluffy gluten-filled flour.
+Making a keto cake recipe that is moist is no easy task due to keto-friendly sweeteners having such a different texture than regular white fluffy gluten-filled flour.
 I tried several different versions of this cake before I was satisfied with the finished product.
 I’m pretty sure I may have referred to the final version as dessert heaven.

 Here is a list of the Keto Speciality Ingredients that I used to make this delicious mouth-watering keto quick bread recipe.